NikolasTzimoulis/FightorFlight/README.md

 * Click on a task to re-schedule its last successful pledge in the Text Field.
 * Triple middle-click on a task to delete the last successful pledge of this task.
 * A square will appear next to tasks on cooldown, indicating the task's overall score.
-* Click on the square to get a score chart for the past time window.
+* Click on the square to get a successful pledges chart for the past time window.

 Pledge Progressbar
 =======